google/digitalbuildings/ontology/docs/building_config.md

 *   `states`: If `present_value` represents a multistate value, this block is used to map the native state values to standard ones.
 Standard values are the map keys.
+*   If a device lacks a field required for its type, the field should be marked `MISSING` as shown above.

 ###### Translation Shortcuts